-The MEPS used dependent interviewing in Rounds 3, 4, and 5 for Panel 5 and in Rounds 2 and 3 for Panel 6.
+The MEPS used dependent interviewing in Rounds 3, 4, and 5 for Panel 6 and in Rounds 2 and 3 for Panel 7.
 In these rounds, the MEPS asked persons who held current main and current miscellaneous jobs at the previous round interview date whether they were still working at these jobs (see section RJ in the employment section of the questionnaire).
 If a person still held a current main job from the previous round, the MEPS asked whether the job was still the main job.
 Most persons reported that they still worked at the same job and it was still their main job.
 If job status remained the same, the MEPS asked only a subset of the employment questions.
 Because the MEPS asked only this subset of questions if job status for a person did not change in later rounds, many job-level variables on the subsequent round job records are coded as inapplicable (-1); the complete information is on the record for the job in the first round in which it was reported.
 Thus, it is important to determine whether a job in a subsequent round continues from the previous round when working with the job records.
 In rounds where this applies, the variables STILLAT (for jobs that were current main in the previous round) and STILLWRK (for jobs that were current miscellaneous in the previous round) indicate whether a person still holds the job at the subsequent round interview date.
 The variable SUBTYPE on the subsequent round job record indicates whether the job is main or miscellaneous in that subsequent round.
-Note that if a Panel 5 job included in this 2001 file is continued from a Round 1 or 2 job, much of the information will be contained in the 2000 MEPS Jobs file (HC-040).
+Note that if a Panel 6 job included in this 2002 file is continued from a Round 1 or 2 job, much of the information will be contained in the 2001 MEPS Jobs file (HC-056).
 Use that file to obtain the desired job characteristics.
 Appendix 1 provides a sample SAS program showing how to do this.
-Variables that relate only to the review of a job reported in a previous round (Y_CHANGE, MAIN_JOB, OFFTAKEI, NOWTAKEI, WHY_LEFT, STILLAT, STILLWRK, DIFFWAGE, WHY_DIFF, WORKSTAT, and SHFTCHNG) were not asked in Round 1, and these variables are coded as inapplicable (-1) on a Jobs record for the round in which the job is initially reported.
+Variables that relate only to the review of a job reported in a previous round (Y_CHANGE, MAIN JOB, OFFTAKEI, NOWTAKEI, WHY LEFT, STILLAT, STILLWRK, DIFFWAGE, WHY_DIFF, WORKSTAT) were not asked in Round 1, and these variables are coded as inapplicable (-1) on a Jobs record for the round in which the job is initially reported.
+Note that, as of the 2002 Jobs File, the variable SHFTCHNG is no longer available, as the related question was dropped from the collection instrument.